MKRadius/JavaOOP/Week_3/OrientationTask/WritingTask.md

 **Answer:**

-To simulate the age distribution of students in our group, I followed the steps below:
+To simulate the age distribution of students in our group, I would follow the steps below:

-### 1. Collect data
+#### 1. Collect data

 First, I will collect data on the age distribution of students in our group.
 After collecting, I would have a table of table of data that looks like this: